-Under our Investment Advisory Agreement, the Fund has agreed to pay the Investment Adviser an annual management fee as well as an incentive fee based on our investment performance.
-Also, under the Administration Agreement, the Fund has agreed to reimburse the Administrator for the allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including our allocable portion of the costs of compensation and related expenses of our chief compliance officer, chief financial officer and their respective staffs.
+Under the Investment Advisory Agreement, dated as of April 28, 2023 and as amended and restated on November 17, 2023, we have agreed to pay the GC Advisors an annual base management fee based on the value of our net assets as well as an incentive fee based on our investment performance.
+Under the Administration Agreement, we are provided with certain administrative services by the Administrator, which is currently Golub Capital LLC.
+Under the Administration Agreement, we have agreed to reimburse the Administrator for our allocable portion (subject to the review and approval of our Independent Trustees) of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement.